-To use automatic unsealing via PKCS11, you need to create keys in the HSM and configure Stronghold to use these keys.
+To use automatic unsealing via PKCS11, you must first create keys in the HSM and configure Stronghold to use them.

 SoftHSM2